 Early in 2012, CMS approved an amendment to the 1115 waiver to incorporate individuals meeting an institutional level of care, as well as full benefit, non-long term care dual eligibles and Medicaid Workers with Disabilities populations into the managed Medicaid model.
-This change will allow MCOs to coordinate the majority of the care and services DSHP members may require along a continuum inclusive of: medical, behavioral and long-term care services and supports.
-The DSHP Plus will utilize the existing Medicaid MCOs to provide DSHP Plus members meeting the appropriate level of care with a choice between nursing facility and HCBS services.
-The DSHP Plus program will be implemented April 1, 2012.
+This change allowed MCOs to coordinate the majority of the care and services DSHP members required along a continuum inclusive of: medical, behavioral and long-term care services and supports.
+The DSHP Plus utilized the existing Medicaid MCOs to provide DSHP Plus members meeting the appropriate level of care with a choice between nursing facility and HCBS services.
+The DSHP Plus program was implemented April 1, 2012.

-Through the movement of the majority of the State's Medicaid recipients into the managed care environment, DMMA becomes a more active purchaser and partner with the MCOs.
+Through the movement of the majority of the State's Medicaid recipients into the managed care environment, DMMA became a more active purchaser and partner with the MCOs.